prof3ssorSt3v3/mad9011/docs/deliverables/exercises/ex-1.md

 3. **Selecting Images:**

    - Find and import images related to your chosen theme (e.g., product photos, backgrounds, or textures).
+   - You need to include at least 3 images.
    - Use the Quick Selection Tool or Magic Wand to isolate specific elements, such as the product or model in the image.
    - Practice refining your selection using the "Select and Mask" workspace to get precise edges.